Home / Toolbox Talks / Fatigue Management Toolbox Talk

 Sleep Deprivation

-The Centers for Disease Control and Prevention (CDC) reports that over 40% of U.S. workers fail to get the recommended seven to nine hours of sleep per night.
-Early morning shifts and inconsistent work schedules often disrupt sleep patterns, making fatigue even more common in the construction industry.
+According to CDC data, about one-third of U.S. adults report getting less than the recommended seven hours of sleep per night.
+Early morning shifts and inconsistent work schedules can disrupt sleep patterns, making fatigue even more common in the construction industry.

 Best Practices for Managing Fatigue on the Job